jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 RUN python3 -m pip install -r /home/$USERNAME/requirements
 ```

-In above lines, the `requirements` file is copied in the container using the `ADD` statement and the python modules listed inside it are installed using pip.
+In above lines, the `requirements` file is copied in the container using the `ADD` statement and the python modules listed inside it are installed.

 ### 5.5 Docker container building and pushing